How Obamacare Affects Social Security and People With Disabilities

 Obamacare has made health insurance more accessible to people with disabilities, but Social Security benefits do count as income when determining whether you qualify.

 Before the Affordable Care Act (ACA) was passed, people with disabilities had a hard time getting health insurance.
-A big reason was that plans could deny people benefits due to pre-existing conditions—something that the ACA (also known as Obamacare) changed.
-One way to get health insurance before Obamacare was to apply for Social Security Disability Insurance (SSDI), since Medicare coverage comes with disability benefits.
+A big reason for this was that insurance plans could deny people benefits due to preexisting conditions—something that the ACA (also known as Obamacare) changed.
+One way to get health insurance before Obamacare was to apply for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), because Medicare coverage comes with SSDI benefits and Medicaid comes with SSI.

 Elimination of Preexisting Condition Exclusions

-At the same time, individuals without group health insurance are now allowed to purchase insurance through the Health Insurance Marketplace.
-Those with low income (less than 400% of the federal poverty level) are eligible for lower premiums, and those with even lower income (250% of the federal poverty level) can qualify for lower out-of-pocket costs like deductibles and copays.
+For people with medical impairments that keep them from working full-time, getting health insurance through an employer isn't typically an option.
+Following the passage of the ACA, however, individuals without group health insurance are now allowed to purchase a plan through the Health Insurance Marketplace.
+(42 U.S.C. § 18031 (2026).)
+People with low income (less than 400% of the federal poverty level) are eligible for cheaper premiums (through premium tax credits), and those with even lower income (250% of the federal poverty level) can further qualify for reduced out-of-pocket costs like deductibles and copays.
 (See Nolo's federal poverty guidelines for exact figures.)

-How the ACA Kept People Off Public Benefits
+How the ACA Helps Keep People Off Social Security Benefits

-How the ACA Can Help People With Disabilities Get SSDI Benefits
+How the ACA Can Help People With Disabilities Get SSDI or SSI Benefits

-Now that health care is more accessible, more people who apply for disability will have been seeing doctors regularly and have the proper diagnoses, lab results, and x-rays in their records.
-This preparation helps eliminate the need for Social Security to send applicants to consultative medical exams and might reduce the number of disability appeals.
-With the proper medical records, fewer claims will be incorrectly denied disability benefits in the first place.
-This represents significant potential cost savings for Social Security.
+Now that health care is more accessible, more people who apply for disability will have been seeing doctors regularly and have the proper diagnoses, lab results, and X-rays in their records.
+This preparation helps eliminate the need for Social Security to send applicants to consultative examinations and potentially reduces the number of disability appeals.
+More cases with comprehensive medical records means that fewer claimants are incorrectly denied in the first place, speeding up the process and making sure that needed benefits are granted more quickly.

-That said, if you're approved for SSDI benefits, you'll be enrolled in Medicare once you've received two years of SSDI payments, so at that point, you won't need a marketplace plan.
-(Find out the details here.)
+That said, if you're approved for SSDI benefits, you'll be enrolled in Medicare once you've received two years of SSDI payments, at which point you won't need a marketplace plan.
+If you don't have enough in work credits to qualify for SSDI but you have income and resources below the eligibility threshold for SSI, most states will automatically enroll you in Medicaid if your application for SSI benefits is approved.

 Does Social Security Count as Income for Obamacare?